asircar/BestFitFulfillment/README.md

 How to run
 -----------
-Start the web service
+- Extract the zip or clone/download from [github](https://github.com/asircar/BestFitFulfillment)

-Run the following commands in /BestFitFulfillment to start the service.
+- Run the following commands in ```/BestFitFulfillment```  to build and start the service.

 1. [LINUX]/[macOS] ```./gradlew build```